yohannes-07/contact_management_react/README.md

 Notifications API lets you connect ICONIK, DATACORE, and OBJECT MATRIX with your workflow.
 - Choose from avialable processors such as Facial Recognition to automate your media files processing.
-- Support for multiple buckets processing
+- Support for multiple buckets processing.
-- Support for webhooks for real-time updates to the workflows.
+- Support for webhooks for real-time updates.

 ## How it works

 Notifications API is an independent module which you can integrate your workflows for automated updates:

-- Establishes connections to ` ICONIK, DATACORE, and OBJECT MATRIX `.
+- Establishes connections to ` ICONIK `, ` DATACORE `, and ` OBJECT MATRIX `.
 - ### ICONIK
   - When a new video gets uploaded, ICONIK sends message to SQS queue(from Amazon).
   - `getQueueMessage` gets triggered every 1 minute to check if there are messages in SQS.